-Many of the island’s churches were built during golden age of sea salt production in the early to mid-1800s.
-As was common with important buildings in the country at the time, cut and mortared stone blocks with a protective stucco was utilised for most churches.
+Many of the island’s churches were built during the golden age of sea salt production in the early to mid-1800s.
+As was common with important buildings in the country at the time, cut and mortared stone blocks with a protective stucco were utilized for most churches.

 As development increased in the country, the facilities in the islands allowed for local limestone to be cut, which was of a quality at least equal to that of Bermuda.
-In fact, export of Turks and Caicos limestone blocks to Belize for church construction was once considered.
+In fact, the export of Turks and Caicos limestone blocks to Belize for church construction was once considered.

-Although the Turks and Caicos was governed as a separate territory from the Bahamas and Jamaica at the time, until 1861, the three countries fell under the Anglican diocese of Jamaica.
+Although the Turks and Caicos was governed as a separate territory from the Bahamas and Jamaica at the time, until 1861, the three countries fell under the Anglican Diocese of Jamaica.
 After 1861 and still to this day, the Bahamas and Turks and Caicos remained under a single diocese.

 In 1849, then president Frederick Henry Alexander Forth (an energetic man who oversaw the construction of the Grand Turk Lighthouse and also attempted to dredge the inlet to North Creek, during his tenure) recognized the need for dedicated schools, as the education provided at the churches “was conducted as indifferently as it was attended”.
 President Forth subsequently established the first Board of Education in 1854.